BirkdaleHigh/ps-SchoolGroups/README.md

 ## Planned Additions
 - Configure a scheduled job to generate a new school report for class group membership
 - Create associated email accounts
+- Tidy the cmdlet interfaces to present exported functions from a module data file.

+# Install

+1. Download the folder and place it in your own module folder. `$env:PSModulePath.split(';')` will show you these locations.
+1. Ensure that folder is named `SchoolGroups`
+1. When needed, import the module with `Import-Module SchoolGroups`

+# How To Use

+* `Get-Command -module SchoolGroups` will show you the commands from this module
+* `Get-Help <command name>` will print the help of a command you are interested in.
+* `Get-Help <command name> -examples` will display how you can use a command
+* `Get-Help <command name> -full` you will find everything there is to know.